Refuge room: the solution for your hypersensitive child?

 Daily challenges and situations to anticipate

-Introduction to the "protective cocoon" concept
+Introduction to the concept of "protective cocoon"

-This secure environment promotes the management of intense emotions.
+This secure environment promotes management of intense emotions.
 It allows the child to temporarily isolate themselves, recover, and regain emotional balance.
 About 20% of hypersensitive children find in this cocoon an essential tool for their daily well-being.

 Create a sensory cocoon with the cabin bed